King Matthias wandering

 O Notte

-Chamber cantata for soprano, recorder, clarinet, vibraphone, violin and viola da gamba dedicated to Júlia Vajda opera singer.
+Chamber cantata for soprano, recorder, clarinet, vibraphone, violin and viola da gamba commissioned by opera singer Júlia Vajda

 Italian lyrics by Michalengelo